-GeoPlanner for ArcGIS allows you to import existing features into a scenario so you can begin a plan or design from a known baseline.
+ArcGIS GeoPlanner allows you to import existing features into a scenario so you can begin a plan or design from a known baseline.
 Starting a design or plan from existing conditions provides an easy method to compare before and after scenarios.
-Using a dashboard in GeoPlanner's Evaluate segment, you can quickly see the impacts of your proposed design and how it differs from current conditions.
+Using a dashboard in GeoPlanner's Evaluate segment, you can quickly visualize the impacts of your proposed design and how it differs from current conditions.

-GeoPlanner can import points, lines, and polygons from feature layers shared on ArcGIS Online or your portal.
+GeoPlanner can import points, lines, and polygons from feature layers shared on ArcGIS Online.
 The importer allows you to map source feature types to target feature types.
 For example, you want to import agricultural data into a GeoPlanner scenario in a project based on the GeoPlanner template for land use planning.
-The Import Scenario tool allows you to map source features that represent fruit to target features of type Agricultural Orchard and source features of type grain to target features of type Agricultural Crop.
-The importer can also import attribute values associated with geometries into a target scenario.
+The Import Scenario tool allows you to map source features that represent fruit to target features of type Agricultural Orchard and source features that represent grain to target features of type Agricultural Crop.
+You can also import attribute values associated with geometries into a target scenario.
 If your project feature service has default values configured for one or more attributes, the scenario importer initializes those default values in the target scenario.

-- Visualize feature summaries in dashboard charts and key performance indicators in dashboard gauges.
+- Visualize feature summaries in dashboard charts and indicators in dashboard gauges.

 - Execute analysis tools on the Explore segment's Analyze tool menu to understand your design's impact.

 - Save the scenario that contains the imported features to a new scenario using the Save button's Save Scenario As utility.

 Currently, you can import a maximum of 10,000 polygons, 15,000 lines, and 25,000 points into a scenario during a single import operation.
 If you need to import more features, create separate layers using Map Viewer Classic available in ArcGIS Online.
 You can also use the Add to Design Layers tool from a feature layer's context menu in the Contents pane.